rougeDAG/Python/README.md

 # Python
-Projects that I have done
+Here are some Python projects I have done so far.